How Do I Make My RV's TV Sound Come Through My RV's Radio Speakers?

 (also known as the lazy persons way of getting TV sound to your radio)

-OK now that we have got that resolved; let's move on to answering your question about getting your RV's rear speakers working properly.
+OK now that we have gotten that resolved; let's move on to answering your question about getting your RV's rear speakers working properly.

 I am going to have to assume that you no longer have the Owner's Manual for the radio that came with your RV.
 Depending on what type of radio you have there are two possibilities of what you may have to do to adjust the front/rear speakers.

-Hopefully all of this information has been helpful to you.
+Hopefully, all this information has been helpful to you.
 If any of our visitors have other suggestions for you they can add them to this page by clicking on the add a comment link located near the bottom of this page.